• Skip to primary navigation

 TaxAct vs. H&R Block

 Both TaxAct and H&R Block allow you to file federal and state taxes, but you will have to pay a bit more with H&R Block.
-However, once you price in state tax filing fees with TaxAct this year, the pricing is very similar.
+The big difference is that H&R Block has in person assistance if you need it.

 This year, H&R Block pricing is as follows: